 Unless you have been living under a rock, you might have heard people talking about HTTPS while using the internet.
-So, what exactly is HTTPS and why it is important?
+So, what is HTTPS, and why HTTPS is important?

 You may have noticed the word "HTTP" at the URL of your browser.
-Other times you will see "HTTPS," and you wonder what the difference is.
+Other times you will see "HTTPS," and you wonder what the difference is between HTTP Vs HTTPS.

 What is HTTPS?

-HTTP and HTTPS are internet protocols used by the web browsers to transmit and receive data on the internet.
-HTTP stands for Hypertext Transfer Protocol.
-The 'S' at the end of HTTPS stands for "Secure."
-If the sites that you visit do not have HTTPS label, it means that the data you enter on that site is not secure.
+HTTP Vs HTTPS - HTTP and HTTPS are internet protocols used by web browsers to transmit and receive data on the internet.
+What Means HTTP? - HTTP stands for Hypertext Transfer Protocol.
+The "S" at the end of HTTPS stands for "Secure".
+If the sites that you visit do not have HTTPS labels, it means that the data you enter on that site is not secure.

 What Does HTTPS Mean?

-HTTPS means Hypertext Transfer Protocol (HTTP) for secure, and it is used to establish a secure connection between you and the site that you visit.
-With HTTPS enabled, communications between your web browser and the web-server (which hosts the website that you visit) get encrypted by a secure certificate known as an SSL (Secure Sockets Layer).
+HTTPS means Hypertext Transfer Protocol Secure (HTTPS) and it is used to establish a secure connection between you and the site that you visit.
+With HTTPS enabled, communications between your web browser and the webserver (which hosts the website that you visit) get encrypted by a secure certificate known as an SSL (Secure Sockets Layer).
 This encryption of the transmitted data helps prevent hackers from sniffing your private information.

 HTTPS (Hypertext Transfer Protocol Secure) is mainly used for securing your transmitted data (information that you enter on a website) across the internet.
 HTTPS is a combination of HTTP with SSL/TLS (Transport Layer Security) protocol.

 Is HTTP Secure?